 His successor, Sant’Odeon, finished it before being consecrated again in 967.
-From 948, however, Aymard started a bigger and more beautiful one, continued by Maiolo and consecrated in 981 (Cluny II).
+From 948, however, Aymard started a more beautiful one, continued by Maiolo and consecrated in 981 (Cluny II).

 The new church became the largest in all of Christendom.
 It was 187 m long, and its height was 30 m. under the vault.
 With its four central bell towers and two façade towers, the church surpassed in beauty and perfection the largest pilgrimage churches, such as Saint-Sernin of Toulouse and the cathedral of Compostella.

 Representation of Cluny Abbey